Curton/GoMatchingKernel/README.md

 ## Core Code Structure
 The main concepts and functionsare:

-* kernel: The core struct representing the order matching system.
+* kernel: The core struct representing the order matching engine.
 * matchedInfo: Represents information about matched orders.
 * priceBucket: Represents a price level in the order book.
 * takeSnapshot(): Takes a snapshot of the current state of the order book.